oils-for-unix/oils/doc/language-influences.md

       }
     }

-Oil's blocks would allow this to be expressed very similarly:
+YSH blocks would allow this to be expressed very similarly:

     change 6/11/2003 {
       author  = "Will Duquette"